dinershtein/dinershtein.github.io/index.md

 layout: default
 ---

-## About

-Hi, I'm Leonid Dinershtein.\\
+I'm Senior Software Engineer at [motorlot.com](http://motorlot.com)

-I develop web applications using Ruby on Rails framework.\\
+Expert in building applications using Ruby and Ruby on Rails framework.
-I can solve big problems using Ruby\\
-I can remove the pain points from your application growing and scaling

-## My service

-## My projects